 from “God and Man Will Enter Into Rest Together” in The Word Appears in the Flesh

-God does not want more people to be punished, but hopes that more people can be saved and more people can keep up with His footsteps and enter into His kingdom.
-But if one still persists in his mistaken way and cannot accept the truth with a humble heart, but deliberately finds faults, looking for a bone in an egg, or pretends to know what he doesn’t, then he himself will come to grief and suffer loss in the end.
-God’s work waits for no one, and His salvation will not be thrown lightly to anyone like rubbish, but rather, it has its objects, its aims, and its selections.
-If you do not know to treasure it, then what awaits you will only be God’s righteous judgment and punishment.
-God is righteous to everyone.
-No matter how old you are, how senior you are, or even how much you have suffered, God’s righteous disposition will never change because of these.
-God does not think highly of anyone nor treat anyone unfairly.
-His attitude toward a person depends on whether he can drop everything to accept the truth and accept His new work.
-If you can receive His new work and receive the truth that He expresses, then you will receive God’s salvation; if you flaunt your seniority, put on the airs of a veteran, and bargain over terms with God, then God’s salvation will leave you.
-The Jews, for example, could not accept Jesus Christ but only waited for the Messiah, and what came upon them in the end was God’s curse and wrath.
-This is a fact obvious to us all. … Never again should we rashly draw conclusions about God’s work and His management; otherwise, what we receive will not be God’s promise but God’s wrath, curse, and punishment, and our lifetime expectation will thus come to naught.
-After we have drawn a lesson from those bitter experiences, a more necessary thing we should do is to not let God’s salvation slip away from us but grasp every guidance and every opportunity that God gives us, lest God’s curse come upon us at an unexpected hour.
-We should wait for God’s coming patiently and cautiously, treat the gospel coming upon us carefully, and pray to God to give us faith and bestow to us spiritual eyes so that we can discern every person, matter, and thing that we encounter, until we see God’s appearing.
+God does not want more people to be punished, but instead hopes for more people to be saved, and for more people to keep up with His footsteps and to enter into His kingdom.
+But if people refuse to recognize their mistakes, if they cannot accept the truth with a humble heart, but instead go nitpicking, trying to find fault and pretending to understand when really they do not, then they will be the ones who lose out in the end.
+God’s work waits for no one.
+His salvation is not like some piece of trash, to be randomly thrown on just anyone.
+Rather it is targeted, with an objective and by choice.
+If you do not know to cherish it, then the only thing awaiting you will be God’s righteous judgment and punishment.
+God treats all people righteously; no matter your age, how senior you are or even how much suffering you have been through, God’s righteous disposition is forever unchanged in the face of these things.
+God does not treat anybody with high regard, nor does He favor anybody.
+His attitude toward people is based on whether or not they can accept the truth and accept His new work by relinquishing all things.
+If you can receive His new work and receive the truth that He expresses, then you will be able to gain God’s salvation.
+If you are prideful of your veteran status and you flaunt your seniority, laying down terms to God, then you will be disavowed from God’s salvation.
+Just like the Jews, who could not accept Jesus Christ but only waited for the Messiah, that which befell them in the end was the curse and the ire of God; this is a fact that is there for all to see. … We must not jump to conclusions about God’s work and His management, otherwise that which we will gain will not be God’s promises, but rather His wrath, curses and punishment, and the yearning of a lifetime will come to nothing.
+Drawing on the pain of past experiences, that which we must do even more is to not allow God’s salvation to slip away from us and to hold on tight to every piece of guidance and every opportunity God bestows on us, so as to avoid God’s curse falling upon us when we do not expect it.
+We must patiently and cautiously await God’s coming, take a careful approach to the gospel that crosses our path, pray to God to fortify us with faith and pray to God to bestow spiritual eyes on us that we may discern every kind of person, matter and object that we encounter, until such time as we witness the appearance of God.

-… The knowledge and outward behavior of the Pharisees did not save their relationship with Jesus Christ, but on the contrary ruined them.
-It was their knowledge and notions and the image of God in their hearts that drove them to condemn the Lord Jesus; it was their imaginations and minds that misled them and covered their spiritual eyes, so that they could not recognize the Messiah who had already come but did their utmost to search for evidence and handles to condemn the Lord Jesus.
-This was their ugly features—condemning God’s practical work of that time on the excuse of safeguarding God’s original work.
-Of course, this is the mistake that the people of every age easily make—using the old doctrines and regulations to measure and condemn the truth that they have never heard, and believing that by doing so, they have kept the true way, kept their purity before God, and had faithfulness to God.
-But what is the fact?
-God has been unceasingly doing His new work and continuing His management, being ever new and never old.
-However, what about man?
-Man always sticks to the small number of obsolete things he regards as the complete expression of God, complacent and overwhelmingly arrogant, and waits for God to bestow rewards upon him with the attitude that God will never abandon him and will never treat him unfairly.
-Then what is the result?
-God’s work never stops.
-And more people of the new age follow Him and accept His new work, whereas those who wait for God to bestow rewards upon them are eliminated by God’s new work, and worse still, more people fall into God’s punishment.
-From the moment they are punished, their life of believing in God thus comes to an end, and their outcomes and destinations are thus settled.
-No one wants to see such a fact, but it happens right before our eyes unknowingly.
-Is it because God’s disposition is too merciless or because man pursues erroneously?
-Is this unworthy for mankind to make a careful self-examination?
+… The knowledge and external behaviors of the Pharisees did not save their relationship with Jesus Christ.
+On the contrary, it harmed them, and it was their knowledge and conceptions, along with the image of God in their hearts, that impelled them to condemn the Lord Jesus.
+It was their imaginations and minds which misled them, which covered their spiritual eyes, causing them not to recognize the Messiah that had already come, to do all they could to find evidence and to gain a foothold in order to condemn the Lord Jesus.
+This is their ugly face—using the excuse of upholding God’s original work to condemn God’s realistic work in the present.
+Of course, this is a mistake that people living in any age are liable to make—using old doctrines and rules to measure and condemn truths that they have never heard before, thinking that they are adhering to the true way and maintaining their purity before God, that they are being loyal to God.
+But what are the facts?
+God is continually doing His new work, continuing His management, always new and never old.
+And what about people?
+They always hold fast to some obsolete things that they think to be the entirety of God’s expressions, patting themselves on the back, swollen with arrogance, waiting for God to bestow rewards on them with an attitude that believes God would never discard them, would never mistreat them.
+And what is the outcome?
+God’s work continues uninterrupted, with more people of the new age following Him and accepting His new work, while those who wait for God to bestow rewards on them are eliminated by God’s new work, and even more people fall into God’s punishment.
+At the moment when their punishment begins, their life in believing in God is over, and their ending, and their destination, are brought to an end.
+This is something that no one wishes to see, but it happens unknowingly before our eyes.
+So is this down to God’s disposition being so merciless, or is it that people’s seeking is at fault?
+Is it really not worth mankind thoroughly examining themselves?

-from Postscript to Typical Cases of Punishment for Resisting Almighty God
+from Afterword to Classic Examples of Punishment for Resisting Almighty God